shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_0/exercise_0.md

 This assignment is super easy and super short.
 We'll basically complete the whole thing in class on Friday.

-> **Note**: this is the only assignment that will be due on a Friday at midnight.
-In general, assignments will be due on Mondays at 1pm.

 * * *

 ## Activity 0: Signing Up for a Tutorial Team